The Erasmus+ Programme

-Each participant in the MIC programme is eligible for an ERASMUS+ grant.
-These grants are intended to cover travel and subsistence costs during the mobility period.
+Each participant in the ICM programme is eligible for an ERASMUS+ grant.
+These grants are intended to cover travel and living expenses during the mobility period.

-- Individual scholarship for incoming students and staff
+- Individual grants for incoming students and staff

-Individual scholarship for incoming student: €850 per month
+Individual grant for incoming students: €850 per month

-Individual scholarship for incoming staff: €160 per day
+Individual grant for incoming staff: €160 per day

-- Individual scholarship for outgoing students and staff
+- Individual grants for outgoing students and staff

-Individual scholarship for outgoing student: €700 per month
+Individual grants for outgoing students: €700 per month

-Individual scholarship for outgoing staff: €180 per day
+Individual grants for outgoing staff: €180 per day

 - Coverage of travel expenses

 Each selected candidate receives a grant to cover the cost of travel to and from the host university.
-The amount of the travel package depends on the country in which the institution is located.
+The amount granted for travel depends on the country in which the institution is located.